google-site-verification: google97197d2cda59094f.html ;

 • Juventus is one of several famous soccer stadiums on this trip and a tour of at least one of them should be on your itinerary.
 This one is home to Italy's most decorated club and if there is a game on go and have a look at this important part of Italian culture.
 Turin is a very elegant and beautiful city with the Alps in the background completing the picture postcard look.

-1. Stay in or near the Best Western Hotel Piemontese *** or Tomato Backpackers ** - very close to each other in a great part of town and close to the train station.
+2. Or Tomato Urban Retreat ** - very close to each other in a great part of town and close to the train station.

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.